fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-02-08-git-with-chunks.md

 ---
-title: "Dreaming about Git with Chunks"
+title: "Dreaming of Git with Chunks"
 date: 2020-02-08
 ---